daarshik/Spotify-App/README.md

 # Spotify-app
-+ Built a project to visualize personalized Spotify data.
-Built with ReactJS, Styled Components.
++ Built with ReactJS, Styled Components.
 + OAuth(authorization protocol) is used to allow authenticated access to data without sharing the credentials like name, email id, and password
 + Used useState to handle state-change